DanLivassan/irs_programming/README.md

 ` python test_main.py `

-This will test the main functions that was defined in the main.py file
+This will test the main functions of the project